nixworks/public/news/2010/07/19/index.md

 ##### Egypt
 ### [A report states that U.S. and European intelligence agencies believe Egyptian President Hosni Mubarak is dying of stomach and pancreatic cancer, and has one year left to live.
 The report states that Mubarak will likely die before the country's next presidential election. ](/news/2010/07/19/a-report-states-that-u-s-and-european-intelligence-agencies-believe-egyptian-president-hosni-mubarak-is-dying-of-stomach-and-pancreatic-can.md)
-_Context: pancreatic cancer, Egyptian presidential election in September, stomach, Egypt, Hosni Mubarak_
+_Context: pancreatic cancer, stomach, Egyptian presidential election in September, Hosni Mubarak, Egypt_

 ##### Dsi Bouterse
 ### [Dsi Bouterse is elected President of Suriname by parliament. ](/news/2010/07/19/desi-bouterse-is-elected-president-of-suriname-by-parliament.md)
-_Context: President of Suriname, Dsi Bouterse_
+_Context: Dsi Bouterse, President of Suriname_

 ##### United Nations Economic and Social Council
 ### [The United Nations Economic and Social Council grants the International Gay and Lesbian Human Rights Commission consultative status after a vote of 23 for, 13 against, 13 abstentions, and 5 absent. ](/news/2010/07/19/the-united-nations-economic-and-social-council-grants-the-international-gay-and-lesbian-human-rights-commission-consultative-status-after-a.md)